Audio Version Available

 Whether you’re doing (or not doing!) the housework is testament to your character.
 How much do we care when no one is looking?
 How much do you care, when the most you’d lose at home is your standing with your family, which some may argue doesn’t really matter?

-Being kind at home doesn’t need to be big.
+Being kind at home doesn’t need to be big; we can all start with small acts of kindness.
 It can be washing your plate and cup, and putting it away.
 Clearing up a mess even if it’s not yours.

 It’s about not who does what.
 Because love shouldn’t be quid pro quo.